mesosphere-backup/dcos-cassandra-service/docs/multi-dc.md

 The `service.data_center_url` will automatically be set to the Mesos DNS address of the cluster (i.e., `http://<service.name>.marathon.mesos:<api_port>/v1/datacenter`) if left blank.
 For example, if the default service name and api port are used, the URL is set to `http://cassandra.marathon.mesos:9000/v1/datacenter`.

 If your Cassandra cluster spans multiple DC/OS clusters, perform the following steps to allow the Cassandra clusters to communicate with one another.
+For each of your datacenters:

-1. Set up a reverse proxy in your first datacenter, accessible from other datacenters, that routes to the Mesos DNS address of the DC/OS cluster.
+1. Set up a reverse proxy, accessible from other datacenters, that routes to the Mesos DNS address of the DC/OS cluster.

 1. Set that Mesos DNS address as your `service.data_center_url` and provide it to the subsequent datacenters in the `service.external_data_center_urls` list.